 - Served as lead counsel for seller of non-profit health system in sale to national for-profit health care organization.

-- Represented multiple health care systems and IPAs to develop clinically integrated networks (CIN) and strategic alliances.
+- Represented multiple health care systems, PHOs and IPAs to develop clinically integrated networks (CIN) and strategic alliances.

-- Structured, negotiated and assisted in implementing various multiple hospital affiliation agreements and clinical joint ventures.
+- Structured, negotiated and assisted in implementing various strategic hospital affiliation arrangements and clinical joint ventures.

 - Represented a large academic medical center (AMC) in structuring and developing ambulatory surgical centers, urgent care centers and cyber knife and other clinical delivery joint ventures between the AMC and community-based physicians.